beansoft/react-native-console/README.md

 # React Native Console

 Note:

-This branch contains the free version source code, also includes code that using the InlayProvider for display in code editor to show usages for a JavaScript function. you need add javascript-openapi.jar and JavaScriptLanguage.jar to project's classpath and mark it as provided.
+This branch only contains the free version source code, also includes code that using the InlayProvider for display in code editor to show usages for a JavaScript function. you need add javascript-openapi.jar and JavaScriptLanguage.jar to project's classpath and mark it as provided.